ja-codingtemple/live_react_lessons/README.md

 <br>npm install will install all the dependencies and node modules defined in your package.json file.
 <br>npm run dev is a script which will run your application and make it accessible via your browser.

-<br>If you get an error about being unable to find vite, rename the folder you're creating your project in to something simple without special characters or spaces.
-<br>Then, run this command:
+<br>If you get an error about being unable to find vite, rename the folder you're creating your project in to something simple without special characters or spaces, run this command:
 <br>.\node_modules\.bin\vite